pntech-dev/Stockwise/README.md

 -   **Dynamic Norm Calculation**: Ability to calculate required material quantities for any production volume (defaults to 1000 units).
 -   **Export to 3 Formats**: Exports the final specification to **Excel (.xlsx)**, **Word (.docx)**, and **PDF**, with pre-configured formatting for A4 printing.
 -   **Auto-Update**: The application automatically checks for a new version on the server and prompts for an update.
+-   **Material Blacklist**: Exclude specific materials from the final calculation using a configurable blacklist.
 -   **Modern UI**: A clean and responsive user interface built with PyQt5.

 ## How It Works